-Taking your dog or cat in for professional pet dental cleanings is just as important as providing your pet with food, water and regular physical exams.
+Taking your dog or cat in for professional pet dental cleanings is just as important as providing your pet with regular physical exams.
 Even with good regular at-home care, plaque and tartar build up, making professional cleanings essential.

 Untreated dental disease can cause significant discomfort and pain, as well as permanent loss of teeth and gum tissue.
 Remember, your pet cannot tell you when he or she is in pain.
 Pets rely on their owners to take care of them and recognize when something is out of the ordinary.

 How often should I have my cat or dog's teeth cleaned?

 Most veterinarians recommend dental cleanings once per year for dogs and cats.
 However, some breeds may require more frequent professional cleanings.
 When you bring your pet for a dental cleaning, you can expect the following from your local Banfield veterinary team: